ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

 ```
 ### Configure Ballerina Central Access

 Ballerina Central requires an account in order to push modules.
-Your account is represented by a CLI token that is
+Your account is represented by a CLI token, which is
-installed into your local Ballerina configuration file, i.e., `~/.ballerina/Settings.toml`.
+installed into your local Ballerina configuration file (i.e., `~/.ballerina/Settings.toml`).
 The CLI token is
 automatically installed into this file the first time you perform a `ballerina push` as Ballerina redirects to an
 OAuth authorization screen, configures your account, and then copies your CLI token from Ballerina Central into your
 local CLI configuration.
-To get your token, register on Ballerina Central and visit the
+To get your token, register at Ballerina Central and visit the
 [Ballerina Central Dashboard](https://central.ballerina.io/dashboard).

 Every push of the same module into Ballerina Central REQUIRES a new version even for minor text updates.